 Wholesaling

-Wholesaling is a way to make a profit from a short-term real estate holding by finding a new seller before the closing.
-This way, the contract is simply transferred to the new buyer with the investor acting as a middleman.
-The investor buys a (usually distressed) property and finds a seller for it before money needs to be exchanged.
+Wholesaling is a way to profit from a short-term real estate holding by finding a new seller before the closing.
+This way, the contract is transferred to the new buyer, with the investor acting as a middleman.
+The investor buys a (usually distressed) property and finds a seller before money is exchanged.

 House flipping

-House flipping refers to the process of buying a property, fixing it up and forcing appreciation through renovations and upgrades, and then selling it for more than your purchase price.
-Flipping has become an incredibly common way of investing in recent years with the US Home Flipping report noting that nearly 6% of all single-family and condo sales in the third quarter of 2021 were flips.
+House flipping refers to buying a property, fixing it up, forcing appreciation through renovations and upgrades, and then selling it for more than your purchase price.
+Flipping has become an incredibly common way of investing in recent years, with the US Home Flipping report noting that nearly 6% of all single-family and condo sales in the third quarter of 2021 were flips.

 Rent out your own home

-Depending on your location and occupancy rates, an Airbnb could end up being more lucrative than renting to a long-term tenant.
-The costs are higher, too, of course, because you are expected to provide furnishings, pay utilities and clean the place after each stay.
-Still, the average host earns $9,600 per year, with the average nightly rate in North America in 2020 being $161.
+Depending on your location and occupancy rates, an Airbnb could be more lucrative than renting to a long-term tenant.
+The costs are higher, too, because you are expected to provide furnishings, pay utilities, and clean the place after each stay.
+Still, the average host earns $14K annually, with the average nightly rate nationwide in 2024 being $296.

 How to determine which real estate investing method is right for you